bishtsurajsoftage/bishtsurajsoftage/README.md

 ### Hi there 👋
+#### My name is bisht .
+I am a data annotation executive at softage information technology limited.

 <!--
 **bishtsurajsoftage/bishtsurajsoftage** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.